alan-turing-institute/defoe/docs/nls_demo_examples/nls_demo_aggregated_queries.md

 # Demo - Queries for distribition of topics over time
+Important: Here we use a list of queries to be submitted in a single spark job.
+The data is read and ingested a single time.

 #### Requirements:
 * Dowload the nls full dataset ( https://data.nls.uk/data/digitised-collections/encyclopaedia-britannica/)